Create Hierarchy in Power BI

 Now you can see the newly created hierarchy.

-Drag and drop the required field to the newly created hierarchy.
+Drag and drop the required field to the newly created hierarchy in Power BI.
 Let me drag the color field.

 Now you can see the Color field inside it.

-The second approach to add fields to visual
+The second approach of adding fields to the Hierarchy

 Please select the field that you want to add (let me select product), and right-click on it will open the context menu.
 Select the Add to Hierarchy, and then select the name (Product Category)